-POXEL SA: Update on the Draft Recovery Plan and Convening of the Annual General Meeting of Shareholders
+Poxel SA: Update on the Draft Recovery Plan and Convening of the Annual General Meeting of Shareholders

 - The 2024 annual and consolidated financial statements, and

-- Capital-related delegations intended to strengthen the Company's financial structure over the long term, including:
+- Capital-related delegations intended to strengthen the Company's financial structure over the long term.

-- A capital increase with preferential subscription rights, allowing shareholders to subscribe at a highly attractive discount.
+- A capital increase with preferential subscription rights, guaranteed by IPF Partners, allowing shareholders to subscribe at a highly attractive discount.
 Shareholders not participating may sell their subscription rights on the market.

-- A capital increase by offsetting debt, reserved for IPF Partners, with the aim of reducing the Company's debt, subject to conditions.
+- A capital increase by offsetting debt, reserved for IPF Partners, with the aim of reducing significantly the Company's debt.

+- The issue of share subscription warrants for the benefit of shareholders on the one hand, and as part of the financing granted by IRIS on the other.

 - In the absence of shareholder approval for these delegations and the related new financing, the recovery plan could not be implemented due to lack of funding, and the Company would have to consider requesting the opening of judicial liquidation proceedings.